ansys/pyfluent/doc/source/user_guide/meshing_workflow/new_meshing_workflows.rst

 2D meshing workflow
 -------------------
 Use the **2D** meshing workflow to mesh specific two-dimensional geometries.
-The following example shows you how to use the 2D meshing workflow.
+The following example shows how to use the 2D meshing workflow.

 Import geometry
 ~~~~~~~~~~~~~~~